-If a care label is attached it should incorporate care symbols, which are published in the European standard EN 23758 (1994).
-Additional text may be included but it is not mandatory.
-The EU textile care symbols are generally based on the ISO 3758 standard, which are based on the care symbols developed by GINETEX.
-These symbols are registered as international trademarks by GINETEX and the manufacturer may have to pay a fee to the national agency to use them in certain markets.
+Care symbols generally used in the EU comply with ISO 3758 - Textiles -- Care labelling code using symbols standard, which is based on the care symbols developed by GINETEX.
+These symbols are registered as international trademarks by GINETEX and there may be a fee to use them in certain markets.

-Country of Origin labeling--At present, there is no EU legislation on country of origin labeling for textile, apparel and footwear products, although some member countries may require the origin to be listed on the label.
+Country of Origin labeling--There is no EU-wide legislation on country of origin labeling for textile and apparel products, although some member countries may require the origin to be listed on the label.

-Flammability labeling--See the Standards section above for information regarding flammability labeling.
+Flammability labeling--See the Standards section for information regarding flammability labeling.

-Size labeling--A standard has been developed for labeling clothes sizes, EN 13402, based on body dimensions and measured in centimeters.
-EN 13402 was supposed to replace many older national dress-size systems, starting in the year 2006.
-However, the standard reportedly has not been fully accepted in all EU member states.
+Size labeling--Standard EN 13402 was developed for labeling clothes sizes, based on body dimensions and measured in centimeters.
+Although EN 13402 was supposed to replace many older national sizing systems, the standard reportedly has not been fully accepted in all EU member states.

-Travel goods of textile materials, as well as all travel goods, are not subject to mandatory labelling--except those considered protective equipment, which may be subject to CE marking.
+Travel goods of textile materials, as well as all travel goods, are not subject to mandatory labeling--except those considered protective equipment, which may be subject to CE marking.
 See also, the Directive 89/686/EEC on Personal Protective Equipment (PPE).

 In the case of textiles, the label is awarded to products if: substances with harmful effects on the aquatic environment and air have been limited during fiber production, the risk of allergic reactions has been reduced, the product does not shrink more than conventional products, the product is as color resistant against washing, drying friction and light exposure as conventional products.
 For a product made outside the European Community, an application must be submitted to the designated authorities of the Member States in which the product is to be or has been placed on the market.
 Applications for the award of an Eco-label are subject to payment of a fee.
 In addition, there is an annual fee for the use of the label.

-The German label Öko-tex is also a widely used eco-label in Europe.
+The German label Íko-tex is also a widely used ecolabel in Europe.
 It is a recognized measure of ecological and health consciousness, and is widely used in the textile production sector in Europe123.
-In order to mark and advertise textile products with the Öko-tex label, all components, including accessories, must meet the specified requirements and be certified.
+In order to mark and advertise textile products with the Íko-tex label, all components, including accessories, must meet the specified requirements and be certified.
 For more information, see the International Oeko-Tex Association website.